orbikm/mkdocs-ezlinks-plugin/README.md

 # Release Log

+## Release 0.1.14
+This is a bugfix release.

+Issues addressed:
+  * GH issue #35, `Links between deeply nested subfolders fails.` Dev @Mara-Li reported an issue with wikilinks between deeply nested subfolders failing due to an incorrectly rendered relative link to the file.

+  * An unreported Windows usage issue
+    It's possible this bug existed for quite some time.
+Basically, on Windows, there was disagreement between the path separators used at different points in the file mapping and searching process.
+This unifies it to store and search for paths only with the `/` delimiter instead of the OS defined separator.

 ## Release 0.1.13
 Adds support for Reference Link parsing.
-This is to support certain Foam editors, which generate [Refeerence Links](https://spec.commonmark.org/0.29/#reference-link).
+This is to support certain Foam editors, which generate [Reference Links](https://spec.commonmark.org/0.29/#reference-link).

 Issues Addressed:
   * GH Issue #31, `Add support for reference link definitions`.
 Allows compatibility with certain Foam editors which generate Reference Links.